-All SNMP-based network management within PacketCable MUST run over SNMPv3 with security specified by [32].
-SNMPv3 authentication MUST be turned on at all times and SNMPv3 privacy MAY also be utilized.
+For any interface within the PacketCable architecture utilizing SNMPv3, SNMPv3 authentication MUST be turned on at all times and SNMPv3 privacy MAY also be utilized.

 In order to establish SNMPv3 keys, all PacketCable SNMP interfaces SHOULD utilize Kerberized SNMPv3 key management (as specified in section 6.5.4).
-In addition, SNMPv3 key management techniques specified in [32] MAY also be used.
+In addition, SNMPv3 key management techniques specified in [31] MAY also be used.